 Although revenue has increased significantly, there are several factors to take into consideration.
 In 2020, the Covid-19 pandemic caused financial hardship for many businesses due to mandated temporary closures and statewide stay-at-home orders.
-Businesses were not able to generate as much revenue, which impacted their total gross receipts reported for the year.
+Businesses were not able to generate as much revenue, which impacted their total gross receipts that were reported for the year.
 Local industries most affected by the pandemic were retail, wholesale, manufacturing, and auto dealerships.
 City of Riverside businesses that report gross receipts constitute roughly 45% of the City's revenue for active business license accounts.
 As pandemic restrictions were lifted, the local economy continued to improve, and businesses have been able to generate more sales, which has directly contributed to an increase in revenue collected by HdL and the Business Tax Division.

 Other factors that may have contributed to the revenue increase are stimulus payments and additional unemployment income that were given as aid during the pandemic.
-According to the Bureau of Economic Analysis, the Real GDP (Gross Domestic Product) numbers for 2020 decreased 3.5% from 2019, increased 5.7% for 2021 from 2020, increased 2.1% for 2022 from 2021 and have increased 2.4% in 2023 so far.
-Although the increase in GDP does point to an improved economy, the Business Tax Division, in partnering with HdL, started two initiatives that have played a role in the City's overall revenue increase.
+Additionally, the Business Tax Division, in partnering with HdL, started two initiatives that have played a role in the City's overall revenue increase.
 The City initiated a Discovery Program approved by the City Council in September 2022 and has generated approximately \$448,000 dollars in additional City revenue.
 The second initiative, TOT audits of all Citywide hotels, is currently ongoing and has been successful in generating additional revenue while also ensuring compliance to the City's municipal code.